roguephysicist/phd-thesis/README.md

     * How we coded the theory into TINIBA
     * appendices with math
     * adding Vnl from dp
-3. SHG Yield
-    * Combine 3layer-shg.tex into shgyield, to create one super-document
-    * Talk about how derived equations are totally consistent with Sipe et al.
-    * Radiation models for SHG developed
-    * Coding nonrefco
 4. Conclusions
     * How we improved on old calculations, both in quality and speed
     * Future work on the coding, implementation of gw, mbpt, tddft, etc.